 Where appropriate and where liability is clear and without question, we can also seek to arrange interim compensation payments to help you with your medical expenses and to cover any loss of earnings.

 With all of this in mind, Sheldon Davidson Solicitors can assure you that we will be there to support you and guide you through every stage of the process, starting with ensuring you have access to the best medical expertise and treatments to help promote the best recovery possible.

-There is a multitude of different types of pedestrian accidents that happen on Britain’s roads, with every resultant claim having its own set of unique circumstances.
+There are a multitude of different types of pedestrian accidents that occur on Britain’s roads, with every resultant claim having its own set of unique circumstances.
 Whilst some accidents are caused by the negligence of other road users, such as a driver not paying attention and colliding with you on a pedestrian crossing, others are caused by environmental factors, such as potholes, blind spots, pavement obstructions, etc.